MikroElektronika/mikrosdk_click_v2/clicks/audioamp11/details.md

 ### Application Task

-> This example demonstrates the use of the AudioAMP 11 click board™.
+> This example demonstrates the use of the AudioAMP 11 Click board™.
 > If GAIN SEL switches are set to 12dB, the app performs circles
 > switching the volume from -20.5 dB to 12 dB.
 > If the GAIN SEL switches are different, the app sets the volume level to 31 (maximum).